JacobNiebling/Veyra-Text-and-Video-Chat-System/README.md

 - The component then refreshes the displayed list of users and their roles to reflect the update immediately.

 In all cases, the client ensures that the **data displayed in the Angular components always reflects the current server state**, providing a responsive and up-to-date user interface.

+## client-server-responsibilities
+**Server**

+**REST API (JSON-based)**
+- Has endpoints such as /api/login, /api/group, /api/users/:id, and returns JSON output.

+**Authentication and Security**
+- Handles user registration, password hashing via bcrypt.

+**Database Management**
+- Uses MongoDB with Mongoose models (User, Group, Message) to persist users, roles, group membership, channels and chat logs.

+**Role Enforcement**
+- Processes requests with role logic - chat_user, group_admin, super_admin and restricts access to certain endpoints that certain roles shouldn't have access to.

+**Real-Time Communication**
+- Uses Sockets.io for broadcasting messages, notify join/leave events and pushes live updates to connected Angular clients.

+**Video Streaming**
+- PeerJS server is integrated for peer-to-peer video chat.

+**File Uploading**
+- Uses Multer to handle the uploading of user avatars and images, avatars are served from /assets and images are served from /uploads.

+**Client**

+**UI Rendering**
+- Displays the login screen, dashboards, groups, and chat messages via components such as LoginComponent, GroupDashboardComponent and ChatComponent etc.

+**API**
+- Uses Angular Services such as AuthService, Chatservice to perform HTTP requests to the server and handle responses.

+**Routing and Navigation**
+- Navigates via routes e.g. /group/:id/channel/:id without reloading the pages by using Angular Router.

+**Local Session Storage**
+- Stores authentication tokens and user identity for maintaining the session state.

+**Real-Time Events**
+Listens to Sockets.IO events and updates the UI live when a new message is sent.

+**Video Streaming**
+- Establishes a PeerJS connection for video chat session but relies on the server for signalling.

+**File Upload**
+- Sends avatar/chat image uploads using the /api/upload endpoint then displays them in chat.

+**Client-side Filtering and Rendering**
+- Handles UI changes without waiting for a full refresh.

+**Summary**
+- Server looks after the Data Logic, Security, Persistence, Real-Time Events
+> REST API, WebSocket, Static Files
+- Client looks after the UI, Interaction, Display and Navigation.
+> JSON, WebSocket Events, Streams

+## Interaction Between Client and Server
+**Interaction Between Client and Server**
+- The server handles all data management related tasks, authentication, file uploads and real-time messaging, while the Client side (Angular) focuses on displaying the dynamic interfaces and sending requests.
+When a user interacts with any component e.g. DashboardComponent or ChatComponent, the client then sends a HTTP request to the server.
+Which then updates the MongoDB collections - User, Group, Message, and returns JSON.
+Sockets.IO broadcasts messages and any membership changes to all connected clients, which then updates their views in real time by using observables and component state changes.
+Files upload via /api/upload and are saved to the server.

+:copyright: Jacob Niebling 2025